High Entropy Steels

 What is the difference between High Entropy Alloys and High Entropy Steels ?

-Motivated by the field of high entropy alloys we study steels with high mixing entropy for stabilizing a single-phase solid solution.
-We place focus on the system Fe-Mn-Al-Si-C but we also study trends in the alloy system Fe-Mn-Al-C. Unlike in other high entropy alloys, where five or more equiatomically proportioned components are used, we exploit the flat configurational entropy plateau in transition metal mixtures, stabilizing solid solutions also for lean non-equiatomic compositions.
+Motivated by the emerging research field of high entropy alloys we study steels with high mixing entropy for stabilizing a single-phase solid solution.
+We place focus on the multi-component alloy system Fe-Mn-Al-Si-C but we also study trends in the alloy system Fe-Mn-Al-C. Unlike in other high entropy alloys, where five or more equiatomically proportioned components are used, we exploit the flat configurational entropy plateau in transition metal mixtures, stabilizing solid solutions also for lean non-equiatomic high entropy compositions.
 This renders the high entropy alloying concept, where none of the elements prevails, into a class of Fe-based materials which we refer to as high entropy steels.

 Steel research int.
 86 (2015) No. 10, page 1127

 Raabe steel research int. vol 86 (2015) [...]